json-api/json-api/format/index.md

 Pagination links **MUST** appear in the link object that corresponds to a collection.
-To paginate the primary data, supply pagination links in the top-level `included` object.
+To paginate the primary data, supply pagination links in the top-level `links` object.
 To paginate an included collection returned in a compound document, supply pagination links in the corresponding link object.